modokleague/modokleague.github.io/s4/index.md

 🎬 All rounds are due at the END OF THE SEASON
 🌟 Mid-season awards encourage early submissions
 ```

+## 🏆 CHOOSE YOUR PLAY MODE

+Choose between **Friendly Neighborhood Mode** for maximum flexibility where you can repeat attempts as many times as your heart desires to win at your highest possible difficulty, or jump into the intense **Gauntlet Mode** where you get ONE official shot per difficulty level to compete for the highest score against other legendary kouples! 😤 Both modes welcome **registered** AND **unregistered** kouples.
+More details on the participation mode [page](https://modokleague.github.io/participation.html).

 ## ⚔️ ROUND 401: DUDE, WHERE'S MY SHIP?